Harry-Dillamore/InteractiveNarritives-Group4/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w0t75DdkazU?si=O9R0JrMeBcF1LWG0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This video goes over a similar concept to the slingshot we are considering implementing.
 In the video they demonstrate how to allow the player to throw an object which makes noise, and how to get the AI to then investigate this sound.
 The steps include, creating the object, then adding an input which spawns the object with a velocity based on the direction the player is facing, and broadcasts a sound which the AI are able to detect upon impact.

+###### Video on UE Combat System (How To Create A Melee Combat System in Unreal Engine | Full Tutorial Course, 2023)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wZ11YqdidFA?si=KZgI9RcOPzAjoyLk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+In this video and the following videos in the tutorial series detail creating a melee combat system.
+The system demonstrated is not quite the same as what we currently have planned for our game - as it allows for the player to defeat the enemies, but

 ### Cutscenes and Quick Time Events
+#### Aims

 ## Bibliography